The First-Generation Student Experience

 We are a diverse team of clinicians deeply committed to helping students navigate challenges related to mental health and well-being.
 We offer a range of free and confidential services to all undergraduates and to graduate students who have paid the Health Fee.
 Each year, approximately 25% of Tufts students seek support through our services, which include individual therapy, groups and workshops, consultations, and off-campus referrals.
 Among our weekly and bi-weekly groups are sessions for students impacted by undocumented status, students who identify as trans or gender non-conforming, and international students adjusting to life in the United States.

-The Group of Seven – comprised of the Africana Center, Asian American Center, FIRST Resource Center, International Center, Latino Center, LGBT Center, and Women’s Center – are a resource on campus for all students interested in thinking about social identities and how they impact our lives and the world we live in.
+The Group of Six – comprised of the Africana Center, Asian American Center, FIRST Resource Center, Latino Center, LGBT Center, and Women’s Center – are a resource on campus for all students interested in thinking about social identities and how they impact our lives and the world we live in.
 Each of the the centers provide student opportunities for events, discussion, and leadership.
 Students of all identities are welcome in each center.

 The Office of Scholar Development was created to help students attain opportunities for independent research and sponsored scholarship.
 With help from the Academic Resource Center and the Scholarship Committee, we assist students in the sometimes complicated application process every step of the way, from deciding which scholarship is the right fit to revising application essays.